Blog

 One such information stealer, dubbed “Lumma”, has been advertised and sold on numerous dark web forums since 2022.
 Lumma stealer primarily targets cryptocurrency wallets, browser extensions and two-factor authentication (2FA), before ultimately stealing sensitive information from compromised machines.
 The number of sightings of this malware being distributed on dark web forums is on the rise [1], and thus far, more than a dozen command-and-control (C2) servers have been observed in the wild.

 Between January and April 2023, Darktrace observed and investigated multiple instances of Lumma stealer activity across the customer base.
-Thanks to its anomaly-based approach to threat detection, Darktrace is able to successfully identify and provide visibility over activity associated with such info-stealers, from C2 activity through to the eventual exfiltration of sensitive data.
+Thanks to its anomaly-based approach to threat detection, Darktrace / NETWORK is able to successfully identify and provide visibility over activity associated with such info-stealers, from C2 activity through to the eventual exfiltration of sensitive data.

 Lumma Stealer Background

-Lumma stealer, previously known as LummaC2, is a subscription-based information stealer that has been observed in the wild since 2022.
 It is believed to have been developed by the threat actor “Shamel”, under the the alias “Lumma”.
 The info-stealer has been advertised on dark web forums and also a channel on the Telegram messenger server, which boasts over a thousand subscribers as of May 2023 [2], and is also available on Lumma’s official seller page for as little as USD 250 (Figure 1).

 LummaC2’s official seller website